jimmysawczuk/go-config/README.md

 Examples:
  # Adds 1 and 2, returns 3
- $ config-tester -addend.a=1 -addend.b=2
+ $ config-test -addend.a=1 -addend-b=2

  # Subtracts 2 from 3, returns 1
- $ config-tester -addend.a=3 -addend.b=2 -subtract
+ $ config-test -addend.a=3 -addend-b=2 -subtract

 Flags:
  -addend.a       (default: 10)
      The first addend

  -addend.b       (default: 3.141592653589793)
      The second addend

- -config-debug (default: false)
-     Show the files that are parsed and where each config value comes from

  -subtract       (default: false)
      Subtract instead of add

+ -config-debug   (default: false)
+     Show the files/scopes that are parsed and which scope each config value comes from

- -config       (default: <empty>)
+ -config-file    (default: <empty>)
-     The filename of the config file to use
+     A filename of an additional config file to use

+ -config-partial (default: false)
+     Export a partial copy of the configuration, only what is explicitly passed in via flags

- -config-save  (default: <empty>)
+ -config-save    (default: false)
-     Export the as-run configuration to one of the loaded configuration scopes
+     Export the configuration to the specified scope

+ -config-scope   (default: <empty>)
+     The scope that'll be written to

- -config-write (default: <empty>)
+ -config-write   (default: false)
-     Export the as-run configuration to one of the loaded configuration scopes, then exit
+     Export the configuration to the specified scope, then exit

 ```

 ### Automatic config file generation

-WIP
+Config files can be saved as JSON files. go-config supports parsing multiple config files and in the event of two files having different values for one option, takes the most recently parsed option.
+The default order in which config files and arguments are parsed is:

+1. `$HOME/.<program-name>/config.json` (the user's home directory) (scope: `"user"`)
+2. `./config.json` (the working directory) (scope: `"app"`)
+3. A config file specified via the `-config-file` flag (optional) (scope: `"custom"`)
+4. Any flags specified on the command line at runtime (scope: `"flag"`)

+You can automatically write a config file by specifying `-config-scope` (see the list above), a `-config-file` if necessary, and either `-config-save` (which continues execution of the program after saving the config file) or `-config-write` (which terminates the program after writing).
+By default, this will write all of the exportable options to the specified file, but you can specify `-config-partial` to only write the config values specified by flag (and not the rest of the exportable options).

 ## More documentation